-Not implementing Autodisovery or not doing it properly - this makes work so much more difficult for users when its not implemented or fails to work.
+Not implementing Autodiscovery or not doing it properly - this makes work so much more difficult for users when its not implemented or fails to work.
 Be sure to fully handle the different types of redirects - there are several types.

 Not correctly and honestly implementing provisioning correctly.
 Clients really need to honor provisioning correctly so that administrators and user can trust the EAS devices being used.
-This is a big thing for the Exchagne Logo program.
+This is a big thing for the Exchange Logo program.